netxms/netxms-doc/admin/event-processing.rst

      - Optional matching script written in NXSL.
 If this field is empty, no additional checks performed.
 Otherwise, the event will be considered as matched only if the script returns non-zero (``TRUE``) return code.
-For more information about NetXMS scripting language please refer to the chapter :ref:`scripting` in this manual.
+For more information about |product_name| scripting language please refer to the chapter :ref:`scripting` in this manual.
    * - Action
      - In action part you can set what action should be done if event meets condition.